FuriLabs/furios-initial-setup/README.md

 ## Building

-We use the meson (and thereby Ninja) build system for phosh-tour.
+We use the meson (and thereby Ninja) build system for furios-initial-setup.
 The quickest way to get going is to do the following:

 ```sh